gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 "*La*, that was well done," Razi said approvingly.

 "Thanks," Erileine muttered.
-If she had moved that quickly two days before, Fraederiq might still be alive...
+If she had moved that quickly two days before, Fraederiq might still be alive…

 Instead of marching his prisoner up the broad steps that led to the Hardeck's front doors, the bosun half-dragged him to a smaller door